 - Internship that involves client work related to the Concentration purpose (600 hours).

-Four core courses are required.
-They promote a wide range of explorations designed to provide a fundamental understanding of sexual orientation from various perspectives of the human experience.
+These courses promote a wide range of explorations designed to provide a fundamental understanding of sexual orientation from various perspectives of the human experience.
 These become the foundation from which you build your own individualized studies within the concentration, tailored to explore the questions, issues, and populations of primary interest to you.
 Core courses include: